Islamham/friendGen/README.md

 Don't have any friends?
 We got you. friendGen is an application that takes a photo of you and adds a friend to the photo using generative AI.
 This way, at least your social media will think you're popular! :)
 <br>
 <br>
-Built on AWS cloud9, using Titan Image Generator’s image mask inpainting capability for the AI friend and Streamlit for the UI.
-Our project submission for UBC CIC Hackathon 2024!
+Built on AWS cloud9, we used Titan Image Generator’s image mask inpainting capability for the AI friend insertion and Streamlit for the UI.
+This was our project submission for UBC CIC Hackathon 2024!

 # Homepage:
 <br>